Veydrin Open Data Standard

 "tracked" Payload identifiers are stable pseudonyms derived per program via a salted hash of the internal entity ID.
 The same entity produces the same ref for the same destination program, but a different ref for a different program.
 Internal database IDs are never exposed.
 Longitudinal programs requiring repeated measurement of the same entities over time (e.g., sentinel monitoring, cohort studies).

 Hard rule.
-In neither mode may a raw internal database identifier, user account identifier, device identifier, or any other persistent system ID appear in an exported document.
+Regardless of mode, raw internal database identifiers, user account identifiers, device identifiers, and any other persistent system IDs MUST NOT appear in an exported document.
 The application generating the export is responsible for enforcing this before writing the file.

 Tracked mode — pseudonym derivation